Executive and Artistic Director

 Vivo joined Street Symphony in January 2019, as a part-time staff member shifting into multiple positions over time as Operations Manager, Business and Grants Manager, and recently was acquired as the new, first, full-time, Operations Director.
 She oversees all logistical matters related to operations, accounting, grant management, marketing, and compliance.

 She earned her Bachelor of Arts in Visual and Graphic Communications at San Francisco State University and earned a Master of Arts in Arts Management in Nonprofits at Claremont Graduate University, Sotheby’s Institute of Art in 2019.
 For the past 20 years, Vivo has served as a Marketing and Creative Designer for her entrepreneurial business, Vivo Designs Solutions.
 Her passion thrives in providing creative solutions for small businesses, startups, and nonprofit organizations.
-Her involvement within the community includes work experience with East West Players, LACMA, The Japan Foundation, Boys and Girls Club, Think Together, Helpers Aide, Taste Recovery, and amongst many other small businesses.
+Her involvement within the community includes work experience with East West Players, LACMA, The Japan Foundation, Boys and Girls Club, Think Together, Helpers Aide, Taste Recovery, and amongst many other small businesses and growing nonprofit organizations.
 Vivo also played for and owned the California Quake, a women’s full-contact tackle football team in operation from 2001 to 2015.
 Her vast experience working with a diversity of nonprofit organizations and owning the California Quake has given her broad experience in organization operations, marketing, development, and visual communications.